 provision to relevant parties of information intended to prevent reoccurrence of similar Incidents; and

-revocation of replaced Organisation Certificates (where necessary).
+revocation of replaced Organisation Certificates and OCA Certificates (where necessary).

-The SMKI Recovery Procedure addresses recovery from a Compromise, or suspected Compromise in respect of any Relevant Private Key listed immediately below:
+The SMKI Recovery Procedure addresses recovery from a Compromise in respect of any Relevant Private Key listed immediately below:

-Private Keys associated with Organisation Certificates stored on SMETS2+ Devices (other than those associated with a Recovery Certificate), where such SMETS2+ Devices have an SMI Status of ‘commissioned’ or Private Keys associated with S1SP Held Digital Signing Device Security Credentials;
+Pursuant to L10.30 (c) (ii) and (iii):

+a Private Key which is associated with any Organisation Certificate, Data from which is used to populate the Device Security Credentials of a Device comprising part of an Enrolled Smart Metering System; or

+a Private Key which is associated with any Organisation Certificate, Data from which is used to populate part of any Device Security Credentials held by an S1SP;

-the Contingency Symmetric Key;
+Pursuant to L10.30 (c) (i), the Contingency Symmetric Key;

-the Contingency Private Key;
+Pursuant to L10.30 (c) (ii), the Contingency Private Key;

-the Private Key associated with an Issuing OCA Certificate;
+Pursuant to L10.30 (c) (iv), the Private Key associated with an Issuing OCA Certificate;

-the Private Key associated with a Root OCA Certificate;
+Pursuant to L10.30 (c) (ii) and (iv), the Private Key associated with a Root OCA Certificate;

-the Private Key associated with a Recovery Certificate; and
+Pursuant to L10.30 (c) (ii), the Private Key associated with a Recovery Certificate; and

-a User RoleSigning Private Key.
+Pursuant to L10.30 (c) (v), an XML Signing Private Key.

+Pursuant to L10.30 (c) (vi), the relevant Certification Practice Statement (CPS) addresses recovery from a Compromise in respect of any Private Key which is associated with a Public Key contained in any certificate issued in accordance with an S1SPKI Certificate Policy, and which is determined by the SMKI PMA as being a Private Key requiring a recovery procedure.

-Figure 1, immediately below, shows the relevant Organisation Certificates that are held on applicable SMETS2+ Devices, and the relevant Organisation Certificates and Private Keys related to those held on SMETS2+ Devices which are covered under the scope of the SMKI Recovery Procedure.
+Figure 1, immediately below, shows the relevant Organisation Certificates and OCA Certificates that are stored on applicable SMETS2+ Devices.
+The details listed in the column labelled ‘ESME’ apply both to Devices which are ESME and to Devices which are SAPC.